george-hawkins/boto-experiments/README.md

 To copy files there use 'aws s3 cp <filename> s3://file-store-80b34aec-c6b7-405f-91ab-cb3d1322adc2'
 ```

-Then download a version of Blender for Linux from the [Blender site](https://www.blender.org/download/) and upload it to the just created file store:
+Then download a version of Blender for Linux from the [Blender site](https://www.blender.org/download/) and upload it to the just created file store bucket:

 ```
 $ aws s3 cp ~/Downloads/blender-3.2.0-linux-x64.tar.xz s3://file-store-80b34aec-c6b7-405f-91ab-cb3d1322adc2'
 ```

-Then edit [`settings.ini`](settings.ini) and use the file store bucket name (`s3://file-store-80b34aec-c6b7-405f-91ab-cb3d1322adc2` in the example above) as the value for `file_store` and the Blender archive name (`blender-3.2.0-linux-x64.tar.xz` in the example above) as the `blender_archive` value.
+Then edit [`settings.ini`](settings.ini) and use the file store bucket name as the value for `file_store` and the Blender archive name as the `blender_archive` value.

 That's it - storing the Blender archive permanently like this costs almost nothing - the cost per GiB per year is about $0.30.

 Role and security group
 -----------------------

-The EC2 instances need an IAM role and profile and an EC2 security group - to create these you just need to go through the short opening **TLDR;** section in [`create-role.md`](docs/create-role.md) and [`create-security-groups.md`](docs/create-security-group.md).
+The EC2 instances need an IAM role and profile and an EC2 security group.
+To create these you just need to go through the short opening **TLDR;** section in [`create-role.md`](docs/create-role.md) and [`create-security-groups.md`](docs/create-security-group.md).

-Note: the created security group tries to make the EC2 instances as secure as possible - it doesn't allow any incoming so, you won't be able to ssh to these instances (but of course, they can still be terminated via e.g. [terminates-instances](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ec2/terminate-instances.html)).
+Note: the created security group tries to make the EC2 instances as secure as possible - it doesn't allow any incoming traffic so, you won't be able to ssh to these instances (but of course, they can still be terminated via e.g. [terminates-instances](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/ec2/terminate-instances.html)).

 Cleaning up
 -----------